CartoDB/carto-selfhosted-helm/customizations/README.md

      --from-literal=admin-password=<password>
    ```

+> **Note**
-> Note: `externalPostgresql.user` and `externalPostgresql.database` inside the Postgres instance are going to be created automatically during the installation process.
+> The `externalPostgresql.user` and `externalPostgresql.database` inside the Postgres instance are going to be created automatically during the installation process.
 Do not create then manually.

+> **Note**
+> By default, CARTO will try to connect to the `postgres` database with the `postgres` user.
+If you want to use a different user, you can configure it via the `externalPostgresql.adminUser`, and `externalPostgresql.adminDatabase` parameters.

 2. Configure the package:
    Add the following lines to your `customizations.yaml` to connect to the external Postgres: